joomengine/jcb-documentation/076-A-Quick-Demonstration-to-Load-a-List-of-Items-in-a-Site-View.md

 [00:06:00](https://www.youtube.com/watch?v=tiTIG0RZLDQ&t=00h06m00s)

 Navigate to **Dynamic GETs** in JCB.
-You’ll see existing queries — for example, fetching sermons or preachers.
-Each “List Query” retrieves multiple records from the database.
+You'll see existing queries — for example, fetching sermons or preachers.
+Each "List Query" retrieves multiple records from the database.

-We’ll create a new one called **`Sermons All`**.
+We'll create a new one called **`Sermons All`**.

 1. **Duplicate** an existing Sermons GET query.
 2. Rename it to **`Sermons All`**.